flaab/picara-php-framework/README.md

 ## Deployment
+### Create a VirtualHost in your production server
 Create and activate an Apache VirtualHost that points to the htdocs/ folder in your server.
 ```
 <VirtualHost _default_:80>